Show All Answers

 Communities that are new construction are the responsibility of the developer to maintain.

 The street sweeping zone map has areas under developer control labeled.

 Factors such as the weather already affect the street sweeping program.

-COVID-19 is an additional factor for all of our daily lives, including at Community Operations and the Roads team.
-Read a letter from the Roads team here.
+COVID-19 is an additional factor in all of our lives, including at Community Operations and the Roads team.

 Staff are taking extra precautions such as:

 Thank you for your patience and cooperation as we adjust to new requirements during this time.

 There are over 110 kilometres of roads in Chestermere.
 It takes at least 2 passes in each direction to clean the road, curbs, medians, and gutters properly.
 For comparison – that is roughly the same distance as driving round trip between Chestermere and Canmore.

 Neighbourhoods vary in density and size.
 Where possible, they are broken up into zones to reflect about one week of time.